vladvrx/chat-bot-windows/README.md

 It also adds a few practical experiments:

-- an inference router for Cursor, Claude Code, Codex, and OpenRouter;
+- an inference router for Codex;
 - Grok Bot plugin/MCP tools across the routed providers;
 - local usage tracking for routed inference;
 - an optional local Docker sandbox in place of the remote box; and